Naks702/Blouberg-Tournament/README.md

 3	Current Website Analysis
 a.
 We currently do not have website

-4	Website features and functionality
+4	KEY FEATURES AND FUNCTIONALITY
 a.
 The website will have a form for companies that wish to participate in sponsoring
 b.
 The website will have a form for club that wish to participate in regular Tournament
 c.
 News section for any update regarding the tournament.